Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

 This is then fed into the `get_map` function as the location parameter.
-The syntax below contains 2 functions. `ggmap` is required to produce the plot and provides the basemap data.
+The syntax below contains 2 functions. `ggmap` is required to produce the plot and provides the base map data.

 ```r